GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 combination with [class@Gio.ListStore] can be replaced by using [class@Gtk.StringList].

-### Adapt to [class@Adw.HeaderBar] API Changes
+### Adapt to [class@HeaderBar] API Changes

-[class@Adw.HeaderBar] API mostly mirrors [class@Gtk.HeaderBar], refer to the [GTK 3 to 4 migration guide](https://docs.gtk.org/gtk4/migrating-3to4.html#adapt-to-gtkheaderbar-and-gtkactionbar-api-changes)
+[class@HeaderBar] API mostly mirrors [class@Gtk.HeaderBar], refer to the [GTK 3 to 4 migration guide](https://docs.gtk.org/gtk4/migrating-3to4.html#adapt-to-gtkheaderbar-and-gtkactionbar-api-changes)
 for details

-The [property@Gtk.HeaderBar:show-title-buttons] property has been split into [property@Adw.HeaderBar:show-start-title-buttons] and [property@Adw.HeaderBar:show-end-title-buttons] to simplify creating multi-pane layouts.
+The [property@Gtk.HeaderBar:show-title-buttons] property has been split into [property@HeaderBar:show-start-title-buttons] and [property@HeaderBar:show-end-title-buttons] to simplify creating multi-pane layouts.
 The corresponding getter and the setter have been split as well.

-The [class@Adw.WindowTitle] widget may be useful for replacing the title and subtitle.
+The [class@WindowTitle] widget may be useful for replacing the title and subtitle.

 ### Adapt to `HdyHeaderGroup` Removal

 `HdyHeaderGroup` has been removed.
-Its behavior can be replicated by changing the [property@Adw.HeaderBar:show-start-title-buttons] and [property@Adw.HeaderBar:show-end-title-buttons] properties depending on the layout, for example binding them to the [property@Adw.Leaflet:folded] property as follows:
+Its behavior can be replicated by changing the [property@HeaderBar:show-start-title-buttons] and [property@HeaderBar:show-end-title-buttons] properties depending on the layout, for example binding them to the [property@Leaflet:folded] property as follows:

 ```xml
 <object class="AdwLeaflet" id="leaflet">